At a glance

 Along the way we will encounter the art and objects created for pilgrims: reliquaries glittering with precious stones, small pilgrim badges worn as souvenirs, and tiny flasks used to carry holy oil or water home from sacred shrines.
 We will also discover the lively travellers described by Geoffrey Chaucer in The Canterbury Tales.

-Through the art, architecture, and objects connected with pilgrimage, the course explores how these journeys shaped medieval society and helped spread artistic ideas across continents.
+Through the art, architecture, and objects connected with pilgrimage, the course explores how these journeys shaped society in the past and helped spread artistic ideas across continents.

-No previous knowledge is required and all are welcome.
+No previous knowledge of history is needed and all are welcome.

 This course is taught online.